mhamilt/Audio-Unit-V3-Templates/README.md

 which does not help in comprehending the logic.

 #### AudioUnitViewController.swift
 This file is where you should head for any GUI work.
 GUI Elements (or "Views" in Apple parlance) can be added via the AudioUnitViewController.xib file.
-It is highly recommended you start off with a simple Swift based GUI project before delcing into this.
+It is highly recommended you start off with a simple Swift based GUI project before delving into this.
 There are enough headaches to be had in Xcode and Swift without adding in a whole audio processing framework on top.

+# Troubleshooting
+Common issues I have come across when building audio units.
+Sanity check with the `auval` terminal command

+### Audio Unit is not visible after building
+Take a look at the info.plist file, an XML file of info about your Audio Unit
+check:
+	`NSExtension -> NSExtensionAttributes -> AudioComponents -> subtype`

+try changing the 4 letter code.
+Try altering the manufacturer code as well.

 # References
 Here are a couple of links to check out along your AUv3 travels